kleinebre/rustgtk/README.md

 - src/examples/single_window_multi_dialog_interface.rs

-As the previous one, but has a single-window UI and keeps the dialogs all in the same window;
-a better match for a full-screen touchscreen app.
+As the previous one, but has a single-window UI and keeps the dialogs all in the same window; a better match for a full-screen touchscreen app.
 This also makes the dialog code more modular.

+- src/examples/one_button_keyboard.rs

+This shows how one might implement the most basic on-screen keyboard dialog.
+There's no display, no backspace, just one button and OK/Cancel.
+The result is handled with a callback.